Frequently Asked Questions

 Evacuation will cover you for transfers from remote areas to the near hospitalization center in case of an emergency or even to your home medical center if needed.

-The local currency is the Argentine Pesos, although American dollars are generally well accepted.
+The local currency is the Argentine Pesos, although American dollars and Euros are generally well accepted.

-The workshop is booked through a deposit of 30% of the total amount to the Tour Operator / Travel Agency that organize the trip.
+The Workshop / Photo Tour is booked through a deposit of 30% of the total amount.

 After the reservation and initial 30% deposit are taken, you will receive an email confirmation.

-We will then send you a welcome PDF with more details about the workshop and inform you once the minimum number of participants is reached to complete the payment and book the flights (if is the case).
+We will then inform you once the minimum number of participants is reached to complete the payment and book the flights (if it is the case).

 Payment in full is required at least 45 days before the start date of the activity.